 Feb 2021

-The International Organization for Standardization (ISO) 22716 is a set of comprehensive guidelines for GMP for cosmetics and personal care sector introduced in 2007.
+The International Organization for Standardization (ISO) 22716 is a set of comprehensive guidelines on Good Manufacturing Practice (GMP) for cosmetics.
+It covers the production, control, storage, and shipment of products.

-Cosmetics refer to the goods or materials intended to enhance, cleanse, or alter a consumer's face or body through makeup, oral care to products such as creams, deodorants, hair products, and fragrances.
+Cosmetics refer to any personal care products intended to enhance, cleanse, or alter a consumer's face or body.
+This includes makeup, oral care, and products such as creams, deodorants, hair products, and fragrances.

 In 2013, the Food and Drug Administration (FDA) in the US published its updated GMP guidelines, considering the recommendations stated in ISO 22716.